jorgenskogmo/shoelace/docs/frameworks/vue.md

 npm install @shoelace-style/shoelace
 ```

 You'll need to tell Vue to ignore Shoelace components.
-This is pretty easy because they all start with `sl-`.
+This is pretty easy because they all start with `klik-`.

 ```js
 import { createApp } from 'vue';